-- "(6) Indirect medical education (IME) adjustment: Effective August 1, 1992, each acute 8.311.3 NMAC 9 care hospital that qualifies as a teaching hospital will receive an IME payment adjustment, which covers the increased operating or patient care costs that are associated with approved intern and resident programs.
-The IME payment adjustment is subject to available state and federal funding, as determined by the department and shall not exceed any amounts specified in the medicaid state plan. - (a) In order to qualify as a teaching hospital and be deemed eligible for an IME adjustment, the hospital must:
+"(6) Indirect medical education (IME) adjustment: Effective August 1, 1992, each acute 8.311.3 NMAC 9 care hospital that qualifies as a teaching hospital will receive an IME payment adjustment, which covers the increased operating or patient care costs that are associated with approved intern and resident programs.
+The IME payment adjustment is subject to available state and federal funding, as determined by the department and shall not exceed any amounts specified in the Medicaid state plan.

-- (i) be licensed by the state of New Mexico; and - (ii) be reimbursed on a DRG basis under the plan; and - (iii) have 125 or more full-time equivalent (FTE) residents enrolled in approved teaching programs[.] or operate a nationally-accredited primary care residency program."
+- (a) In order to qualify as a teaching hospital and be deemed eligible for an IME adjustment, the hospital must: - (i) Be licensed by the state of New Mexico; - (ii) Be reimbursed on a DRG basis under the plan; and, - (iii) Have 125 or more full-time equivalent (FTE) residents; or - (iv) Operate a nationally-accredited primary care residency program.

-This amendment would appear expand eligibility for IME payments to additional hospitals in the state roster assuming they have ACGME-accredited programs.
-If so, NMPCTC and its partners support this amendment as it would provide for supporting existing residency training programs in Albuquerque, Las Cruces, Santa Fe and other places as well as allow for potential Medicaid GME payments in support of future ACGME-accredited training locations.
-If this is not the case, NMPCTC would suggest changing the proposed regulations to ensure that all DRG Hospitals (PPS-exempt hospitals) that operate an ACGME-accredited primary care residency program, be made eligible for IME support.
+This amendment would expand eligibility for IME payments to additional hospitals in the state by having ACGME-accredited programs.
+If so, BCOM and its partners support this amendment as it would provide for supporting existing residency training programs in Albuquerque, Las Cruces, Santa Fe and other places as well as allow for potential Medicaid GME payments in support of future ACGME-accredited training locations.
+If this is not the case, BCOM would suggest changing the proposed regulations to ensure that all DRG Hospitals (PPS-exempt hospitals) that operate an ACGME-accredited primary care residency program, be made eligible for IME support.

-The NMPCTC supports the addition of the expanded Medicaid population under the ACA to the formulae for GME payments.
+BCOM supports the addition of the expanded Medicaid population under the ACA to the formula for GME payments.
 It appears as though this approach will stretch state matching funds and reduce the overall burden of GME (IME and DGME) financing to the state.
 This "savings" should be considered when budgeting for expanded residency development pursuant to the comments above and the recommendations that follow.